1. What is WIOCC?

 - WIOCC Customer Champions: a 24/7 customer support capability staffed by WIOCC’s internationally-experienced technical and operations professionals

-- flexible contract terms: WIOCC can structure the purchase to suit customers’ needs, including ‘lease to IRU’ conversions and ‘pay as you grow’ options
+- Flexible contract terms: WIOCC can structure the purchase to suit customers’ needs, including ‘lease to IRU’ conversions and ‘pay as you grow’ options

 12. If my company is looking to invest in the African continent, why should we select WIOCC as our wholesale provider?

-WIOCC creates partnerships with its customers to deliver seamless, high-capacity connectivity to Africa, within Africa and from Africa to the rest of the world.
-Operating exclusively as a wholesaler, it enhances its customers’ offerings to the market through its unique footprint, options for diversity, technical and commercial flexibility and competitive pricing.
-WIOCC’s coverage is unmatched, extending to 500+ locations in 30 African countries and more than 700 cities in 70 countries globally.
+WIOCC creates partnerships with its client to deliver seamless, high-capacity connectivity to Africa, within Africa and from Africa to the rest of the world.
+Operating exclusively as a wholesaler, it enhances its clients’ offerings to the market through its unique footprint, options for diversity, technical and commercial flexibility and competitive pricing.
+WIOCC’s coverage is unmatched, extending to 550+ locations in 30 African countries and more than 700 cities in 70 countries globally.
 Its investments in key submarine systems and access to the largest terrestrial fibre footprint in sub-Saharan Africa underpin its ability to deliver high-performance, reliable, end-to-end connectivity between Africa and the rest of the world.
 It offers a range of diversity options that enable the most demanding of requirements to be met.